Riverside Magnet School at Goodwin College

-Pre-K 3 and pre-k 4 (children ages 3 and 4) will be grouped together in classrooms.
+Pre-K 3 and pre-K 4 (children ages 3 and 4) will be grouped together in classrooms.
 All other students are separated by grade.

-How will parents/guardians be involved in the schools?
+How are parents/guardians involved in the school?

-Families and the surrounding community play an essential role on our school.
+Families and the surrounding community play an essential role in our school.
 Families are recognized as children’s first teachers, and we support them in being active and engaged co-responsible partners in the learning process.
 We have a newly formed parent/teacher organization (Riverside Community Council) that meets on a regular basis.

 What is the student-to-teacher ratio?

-Will there be a rest-time?
+Will there be a rest time?

-Rest-time is part of the pre-K daily schedule.
+Rest time is part of the pre-K daily schedule.

 Are students provided with breakfast and lunch?

 Breakfast and lunch can be purchased daily.
-Free and/or reduced meals are available to those families who qualify.
+Free and/or reduced meals are available to families who qualify.

 Do children need to be potty trained before starting school?

-If your child is not potty trained, we will work with you and your child on a potty-training plan.
+If your child is not potty trained, we will work with you and your child on a potty training plan.